celestiaorg/celestia-openrpc/README.md

 # celestia-openrpc

-OpenRPC client of [celestia-node RPC](https://docs.celestia.org/category/rpc-api/), without depenencies on celestia-node/celestia-app/cosmos-sdk.
+OpenRPC is a client of [celestia-node RPC](https://docs.celestia.org/category/rpc-api/), without depenencies on celestia-node/celestia-app/cosmos-sdk.

 This is a temporary measure to resolve dependency issues when celestia-node is imported by rollkit.